Sesame Noodles with Chicken

 - Asian sesame oil (affiliate link)

-It’s the use of Asian sesame oil that makes these sesame noodles, and that’a a fairly strong flavor.
-You can start with a smaller amount in the sauce and taste it before adding the full amount if you’re not sure.
+It’s the Asian sesame oil (affiliate link) that gives these noodles the sesame flavor, and that does add a fairly strong flavor.
+You can start with a smaller amount of sesame oil in the sauce and taste it before adding the full amount if you’re not sure how much you like it.

 What if you’re not a cilantro fan?

-Just use a bit more sliced green onion if you’re not someone who enjoys the flavor of cilantro.
+Just use a bit more sliced green onion in the Sesame Noodles if you’re not someone who enjoys the flavor of cilantro.

 How spicy are these Sesame Noodles with Chicken?